taocpp/PEGTL/doc/Rule-Reference.md

 * The object extracted from the next input object is not in any of the closed ranges `U1 ...
 V1`, `U2 ...
 V2`, ...
 * The object extracted from the next input object is also not `W`.
 * Consumes 1 object on success.
+* The value pack must be non-empty.

 ###### `one< M, U... >`

 * Succeeds when the input contains at least 1 object, and:
 * The object extracted from the next input object is one of the values `U...`.
 * Consumes 1 object on success.
+* `U` must be a non-empty pack.

 ###### `range< M, U, V >`